ryanmiville/glambda/README.md

 [![Package Version](https://img.shields.io/hexpm/v/glambda)](https://hex.pm/packages/glambda)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/glambda/)

-Write your Lambda function as a [wisp](https://github.com/gleam-wisp/wisp) handler, or accept direct events as normal Gleam types.
+Write your Lambda function as an [http](https://github.com/gleam-lang/http) handler, or accept direct events as normal Gleam types.

 Glambda works by compiling your Gleam code to JavaScript, and then using the AWS Lambda Node.js runtime to run your code.